ragingwind/firebase-hackernews/readme.md

 ### stories(type, [options])

-Returns stories after fetched and cached with options:
+Returns stories with `totalLength` as an additional info after fetched and cached with options:

 - force: true ? returns stories fetch first, else return cached data if it exist
 - page: returns stories in page by count